-Lily Margaroli and Georgi Griskeviciene discuss the cost-of-living crisis with University’s Senior Leadership Team
+Lily Margaroli and Georgi Griskeviciene discuss the cost-of-living crisis with university’s Senior Leadership Team

-On 15 November Vice Chancellor, Professor Lisa Roberts, Lily Margaroli, President of the Exeter Students’ Guild, and Georgi Griskeviciene, President Exeter of the Falmouth & Exeter Students’ Union (SU), led a panel discussion on the University’s response to the cost-of-living crisis, potential strikes, and the coroner’s report following the death of Harry Armstrong Evans.
+On 15 November Vice Chancellor, Professor Lisa Roberts, Lily Margaroli, President of the Exeter Students’ Guild, and Georgi Griskeviciene, President Exeter of the Falmouth & Exeter Students’ Union (SU), led a panel discussion on the university’s response to the cost-of-living crisis, potential strikes, and the coroner’s report following the death of Harry Armstrong Evans.

 Professor Lisa Roberts started proceedings by outlining the complications of operating with the current political instability.
 While the government grapples with issues like inflation and the cost-of-living crisis, education does not seem to be high on their policy agenda in the near future.
 Nevertheless, as a member of the Universities UK (UUK) and Russell Group Boards, she is trying to connect with government about the cost-of-living crisis impacting the entire student population with the aim of increasing nationwide student support.

 With such issues impacting students across the Devon and Cornwall campuses, Professor Roberts mentioned that the entire leadership team “understand what a truly challenging time it is for many students at the moment” and how they are “working hard to support students” during this period.
-Provost, Linda Peka revealed the University has put an additional £1,000,000 into the “Success for All Fund” which can be used for accommodation fees, course costs, living costs, and travel amongst other areas.
+Provost, Linda Peka revealed the university has put an additional £1,000,000 into the “Success for All Fund” which can be used for accommodation fees, course expenses, living costs, and travel amongst other areas.
 All registered undergraduate and postgraduate University of Exeter students can access this fund regardless of fee-status, although priority is given to first-degree students who may come from low-income backgrounds or lack family support. £870,000 has also been added to a one-off “Winter Support Bursary” for students whose family income is below £30,000.
 There will also be a 13 per cent increase in PhD stipend funding after lobbying of the government by a number of UK Universities including Exeter.
 The University of Exeter has also matched this increase for university-funded PhD studentships.
-All this financial provision is in on top of the £5.5 million bursary support package for home students whose household income is below £25,000.
+All this financial provision is on top of the £5.5 million bursary support package for home students whose household income is below £25,000.

 Professor Roberts mentioned that the entire leadership team “understand what a truly challenging time it is for many students at the moment”

-The University has also committed to responding the coroner’s letter and will communicate the outcome to its University Governing Council for an independently chaired review
+The university has also committed to responding the coroner’s letter and will communicate the outcome to its University Governing Council for an independently chaired review